ZhgChg.Li

 }

-After pasting the code, the first execution requires completing permission authorization.
+After pasting the code, the first run requires completing the permission authorization.

-- Select the account to execute, usually the current Google Apps Script account
+• Choose the account to execute, usually the current Google Apps Script account.

 If an error occurs: